matthewhadley/lots/README.md

     !This readme should be improved #documentation ^2

+Note that:
-Hidden file and directories are not searched.
+ - hidden file and directories are not searched.
+ - LOTS tickets must have a space before the `!comment` or be at the start of a line

 Set the environment variable `LOTS_RG=1` to have LOTS use the faster [ripgrep](https://github.com/BurntSushi/ripgrep) instead of grep.